rjoujoute/Statistical-Inference-Course-Project-/README.md

 # Statistical-Inference-Course-Project-

-Here is the github page to the first and second part of my Course Project.
+This is my github repo to the Course project for the Statistical Inference course on Coursera.